 Tests and procedures used to diagnose stomach polyps include:

-- Endoscopy, to view the inside of your stomach
+- Endoscopy, to view the inside of your stomach with a scope

 - Tissue sample (biopsy), which can be removed during endoscopy and analyzed in the laboratory